sgranade/choicescript_vscode/README.md

 ## Release Notes

+## [2.3.0]

+- You can now re-run Randomtest using the previous run's settings, to make it easier to repeat Randomtest runs with custom settings.
+- By default, each Randomtest run that captures output saves it to a unique document.
+A new setting lets you save results to the same document so it's easier to make changes to your game, re-run Randomtest, and immediately see the results.
+- Improved quicktest error message handling to properly identify what file the error occurred in.
+- Several fixes to syntax highlighting and parsing `#options` and their associated `*if`s.

+## [2.2.0]

+- To support [workspace trust](https://code.visualstudio.com/docs/editor/workspace-trust), the extension disables running, quicktesting, or randomtesting games in workspaces you haven't marked as trusted.
+- No longer incorrectly flags multireplaces like `@{var dashed-word adjective|}` as potentially missing parentheses.

 ## [2.1.0]

 - When running quicktest or randomtest, all open files are saved so that your latest code is used.